gipfeli-io/gipfeli-docker/README.md

 # gipfeli.io App Suite

 This Docker configuration allows you to run the whole Gipfeli app locally with just one container.
+It pulls in the main branch.

 ## Installation